-Dual Diagnosis Treatment Centre in Canada: Treating Mental Health and Addiction
+Dual Diagnosis: Treating Mental Health and Addiction

 What is dual diagnosis?
 In many cases, people use substances to cover up painful feelings or escape from reality when they’re struggling to cope.
 While you may feel temporary relief from mental health issues, you’re ultimately making it even harder for your brain to regulate itself properly.
-You might not have had mental health problems before you used the substances but developed it as a result.
-Drug use often causes a massive influx of chemicals, such as dopamine and serotonin, depleting your natural supplies and leaving you with symptoms of depression and/or anxiety.
+You might not have had mental health problems before you used the substances but developed them as a result.
+Drug use often causes a massive influx of chemicals such as dopamine and serotonin, depleting your natural supplies and leaving you with symptoms of depression and/or anxiety.

 POST-TRAUMATIC STRESS DISORDER AND ADDICTIVE BEHAVIOUR

 PTSD is characterized by anxiety and stress brought on by witnessing traumatic events or being exposed to situations your brain felt unable to cope with.
 All physical or psychological trauma that renders you feeling out of control or powerless has the potential to bring on PTSD.
-Victims of violent assault, natural disasters, sexual assault, childhood abuse and military combat are, particularly at risk.
+Victims of violent assault, natural disasters, sexual assault, childhood abuse and military combat are particularly at risk.
 It’s not uncommon for people suffering from this illness to turn to alcohol or drugs in an attempt to numb their pain.

 TURNING TO DRUGS AND ALCOHOL BECAUSE OF TRAUMA